strymon-system/ds2/README.md

 ```
 This command evaluates the scaling policy for each of the two epochs in the provided rate file assuming Flink as the running system.

-For more information on offline execution parameters, try `--help` as follows:
+For more information about offline execution parameters, try `--help` as follows:

 ```bash
 $ cargo run --release --bin policy -- --help